 Action Item 4.7A - Review the Implementation Matrix annually.
-Use the review to help develop the budget and establish goals for upcoming year.
+Use the review to help develop the budget.

 Implementation Matrix

 The East Goshen Township Parks, Recreation, and Open Space Plan Update sets forth a vision that advances the Township's success in parks, recreation, and open space conservation.
 It provides the framework for improving the public parks and recreation system as well as preserving the community's scenic beauty and natural resources.
 Recreation and conservation efforts that integrate East Goshen Township's values for community, health, natural beauty, and sustainability are the hallmark of this plan.